 Getting divorced can be a straightforward process when both sides agree on most details.
-But if they don’t, it can become complex and contentious.
+But if they don’t, it often becomes complex and contentious.
 Divorce is problematic enough to begin with, but when you can’t find your spouse, it’s something else entirely.

 Related Reading: How To Petition For The Dissolution Of Marriage

-Whatever the reason for their absence, whether they moved out of state or just dropped off the radar, the question of how to proceed remains.
+Whatever the reason for their absence, whether they moved out of state, left the country, or just dropped off the radar, the question of how to proceed with a divorce when your spouse is MIA remains.

 While this makes it more complicated, there is good news.
 You can still divorce your spouse even if you can’t find them, though it takes a few extra steps.